Investing in the Future of NOSD

 NOSD Referendum Information

 After years of right sizing and strong fiscal management, NOSD is facing a significant budget deficit.
 All Wisconsin schools are subject to a revenue limit, which limits the amount of money they can raise through state aid and property taxes.
 As a result, NOSD does not receive enough revenue to adequately fund programs and services needed for students.
-This is a common challenge for school districts across our state resulting in over 300 of the 421 Districts passing an operational referendum to fund operations.
+This is a common challenge for school districts across the state resulting in over 300 of the 421 districts passing an operational referendum to fund operations.

-We are facing these challenges largely due to factors out of our control, including decades of insufficient state funding, inflation, rising operational costs, and unfunded mandates.
+We are facing challenges largely due to factors out of our control, including decades of insufficient funding, inflation, rising operational costs, and unfunded mandates.
 This means the district absorbs increasing costs with limited financial support from the state.

 The proposed referendum asks permission to raise funds specifically for operating needs.
 By decreasing early debt payments (not NOSD’s required debt payments) and reallocating these funds for operating needs, the District could address future budget deficits.
 Changing how funds are used, requires community approval.

-Like many Districts across the state, NOSD’s enrollment had previously declined.
-However, our student enrollment is stabilizing and is approximately at 720 students for the 2024-25 school year, the highest student enrollment number since 2018.
+Our current student enrollment is currently at 720, the highest student enrollment number since 2018.
 Additionally, the District has significantly closed the gap between students who are open enrolling-in vs. open enrolling-out.

 Voter Information

-The Fall 2024 Referendum will be on the November 5, 2024 General Election Ballot.
+The 2024 Operational Referendum will be on the November 5, 2024 Fall Election ballot.
 Polls will be open from 7:00 AM-8:00 PM.
-Click here for polling information.

 Shall the Northern Ozaukee School District, Ozaukee County, Wisconsin be authorized to exceed the revenue limit specified in Section 121.91, Wisconsin Statutes, by $1,100,000 per year for four years, beginning with the 2024-2025 school year and ending with the 2027-2028 school year, for non-recurring purposes consisting of operational and maintenance expenses, including to maintain current educational programs.